mit-rss/visual_servoing/README.md

 **Fixing missing packages**
 If you get errors about certain packages not existing in Docker or that OpenCV doesn't have certain objects, methods, or attributes that our code skeleton assumes exists, run the following:
-1. `sudo apt install python-pip` (if you haven't already)
+1. `sudo apt install python3-pip` (if you haven't already)
 2. `pip install imutils` (and any other packages that are missing)
-3. `pip install opencv-python==3.3.0.10 opencv-contrib-python==3.3.0.10`  (solution from https://stackoverflow.com/questions/37039224/attributeerror-module-object-has-no-attribute-xfeatures2d-python-opencv-2, fixes xfeatures2d attribute not existing)
+3. `pip install opencv-python opencv-contrib-python`  (solution from https://stackoverflow.com/questions/37039224/attributeerror-module-object-has-no-attribute-xfeatures2d-python-opencv-2, fixes xfeatures2d attribute not existing, you might need to use other versions of these packages)